 Wouldn’t sitting on the couch and watching TV shows sound like a seriously terrible night?

 Your comfort zone is whatever you make it.
 It is a constantly changing, easily changeable part of you.

 The only answer: By leaving your current comfort zone, one step at a time, over and over and over.

 You’re not going to go from office drone to the most interesting man in the world overnight.
 Maybe not even in the course of a year.

-But you can certainly go from “employee of the month Pete” to small business owner in the course of a few months.
+But you can certainly go from “employee of the month Pete” to a small business owner in the course of a few months.
 Then to world traveler in 6 more after automating your income.
-Eventually becoming a daily thrill seeker and adrenaline junkie with a exquisite taste for fine wine.
+Eventually becoming a daily thrill seeker and adrenaline junkie with an exquisite taste for fine wine.

-It all starts from stepping out of your comfort zone once, getting comfortable in your new zone, and doing it again.
+It all starts with stepping out of your comfort zone once, getting comfortable in your new zone, and doing it again.

 It sounds simple because it is, and it works for anything else.
 The first time you go skydiving you will likely shit a brick, but after 100 times it would be no big deal.

 The only thing that holds you back from doing something is because it’s not in your comfort zone, and the only thing to get that something into your comfort zone is to do it.

 What that means is that taking that first step is purely up to you.
 There’s no magic trick here or no special formula for me or anyone else to tell you.

 The only way to break out of your comfort zone and get a new activity in it is to take that first frightful leap of faith.
 It will be hard, it will be scary, but it is the only way.